 - 1st April 2020 – all tenancies are affected from this date – i.e., no lets can happen where a property is below an E rating.

-What happens if you don’t comply with the legislation?
+What happens if I don’t comply with the MEES legislation?

 - Your property cannot legally be let

-- A (maximum) fine of £5,000 can be levied against landlords who continue to let a property with an EPC rating lower than E
+- A fine can be levied against landlords who continue to let a property with an EPC rating lower than E

 - Where improvements would reduce a property value by greater than 5%